UniversalDependencies/UD_Irish-IDT/README.txt

-The Irish UD Treebank is a conversion of the Irish Dependency Treebank (IDT).
+The Irish UD Treebank is a conversion of the Irish Dependency Treebank(IDT).
 IDT development is a work-in-progress as continuation of a PhD research project by Teresa Lynn at Dublin City University, Ireland.
-The IDT data has not yet been officially released.
+The IDT data is available here: https://github.com/tlynn747/IrishDependencyTreebank
 The Treebank contains 1020 sentences taken from the New Corpus of Ireland-Irish (NCII), with text from books, newswire, websites and other media.
-These sentences are a subset of a gold-standard POS-tagged corpus for Irish
+These sentences are a subset of a gold-standard POS-tagged corpus for Irish.

 The conversion from the IDT annotation scheme to the UD annotation scheme was designed by Teresa Lynn and Jennifer Foster at Dublin City University, Ireland.

 The UD Treebank is split into three sets:
+(formerly 150- test, 150-dev, 720-train, but have split like this for CoNLL shared task 2017)

-* 150 trees (test)
+* 470 trees (test)
-* 150 trees (dev)
+* 450 trees (dev)
-* 720 trees (train)
+* 100 trees (train)

 STATISTICS